Frances Hodgson Burnett: Remarriage and later life

 In 1907, she returned permanently to the United States, having become a citizen in 1905, and built a home, completed in 1908, in the Plandome Park section of Plandome Manor on Long Island outside New York City.
-Her son Vivian was employed in the publishing business, and at his request, she agreed to be an editor for Children's Magazine.
-Over the next several years she had published in Children's Magazine several shorter works.
-In 1911 she had The Secret Garden published.
-In her later years she maintained the summer home on Long Island, and a winter home in Bermuda.
-The Lost Prince was published in 1915, and The Head of the House of Coombe and its sequel, Robin, were published in 1922.
+Her son Vivian was employed in the publishing business, and at his request, Burnett agreed to be an editor for Children's Magazine.
+Over the next several years, she had published in Children's Magazine several shorter works.
+In 1911, Burnett had The Secret Garden published.
+In her later years, Burnett maintained the summer home on Long Island, and a winter home in Bermuda.
+The Lost Prince was published in 1915, and The Head of the House of Coombe and its sequel, Robin, were published seven years later.

-Burnett lived for the last 17 years of her life in Plandome Manor, where she died on 29 October 1924, aged 74.
-She was buried in Roslyn Cemetery.
+Burnett lived for the last 17 years of her life in Plandome Manor, where she died on 29 October 1924, at age 74.
+Burnett was buried in Roslyn Cemetery next to her son Lionel.

 Reception

-During the serialization of Little Lord Fauntleroy in St. Nicholas in 1885, readers looked forward to new installments.
+During the serialisation of Little Lord Fauntleroy in St. Nicholas in 1885, readers looked forward to new installments.
 The fashions in the book became popular, with velvet Fauntleroy suits being sold; other Fauntleroy merchandise included velvet collars, playing cards, and chocolates.
 Sentimental fiction was then the norm, and "rags to riches" stories were popular in the United States; in time, however, Little Lord Fauntleroy lost the popularity that The Secret Garden has retained.

 Several of Burnett's novels for adults were also very popular in their day, according to the Publishers Weekly list of bestselling novels in the United States.
 A Lady of Quality was second in 1896, The Shuttle was fourth in 1907 and fifth in 1908, T. Tembarom was tenth in 1913 and sixth in 1914, and The Head of the House of Coombe was fourth in 1922.

-Between 1886 and 1887, Burnett published a fairy tale titled The Story of Prince Fairy Foot in three installments of the American children’s magazine St. Nicholas.
-A reader later pointed out that the tale had been plagiarized from Frances Browne’s The Story of Fairyfoot, published in the 1857 book Granny’s Wonderful Chair and the Tales it Told.
-Burnett apologized, explaining that she had remembered the story from her childhood but couldn’t locate the original book, which she had been given as a school prize.
+Between 1886 and 1887, Burnett published a fairy tale titled The Story of Prince Fairy Foot in three installments of the American children's magazine St. Nicholas.
+A reader later pointed out that the tale had been plagiarised from Frances Browne’s The Story of Fairyfoot, published in the 1857 book Granny’s Wonderful Chair and the Tales it Told.
+Burnett apologised, explaining that she had remembered the story from her childhood but couldn’t locate the original book, which she had been given as a school prize.
 Her intention had been to write a series called Stories from the Lost Fairy-Book, retold by the Child who Read Them.
 Seventeen years later, in 1904—after the original work had fallen out of copyright—Burnett wrote an introduction for a new edition of Granny’s Wonderful Chair.